The Nutcracker and the Mouse King: Publication history

-The story was first published in 1816 in German in Berlin by In der Realschulbuchhandlung in a volume entitled Kinder-Märchen, (Children's Stories) which also included tales by Carl Wilhelm Contessa and Friedrich de la Motte Fouqué.
+The story was first published in Berlin in 1816 by the Buchhandlung der Realschule in a volume entitled Kinder-Mährchen ("children's stories"), which also included tales by Carl Wilhelm Contessa and Friedrich de la Motte Fouqué.
 It consisted of 14 chapters, perhaps intended to be read over the 14 days between Christmas and Epiphany.
 The title page included a colored plate of the Mouse King from a drawing by Hoffmann himself.
 Chapters 7 to 9 are known as the Fairytale of the Hard Nut, the story within the story.

 This is the story which Godfather Drosselmeier tells to Marie over three nights following the battle of the Nutcracker and Mouse King.
 It describes the birth and enchantment of Princess Pirlipat, and continues until Drosselmeier's nephew breaks the enchantment, restores her beauty and is transformed into the nutcracker.
 This part of the story is typically omitted from ballet adaptations.

 The story was republished in the first volume of Hoffmann's story collection The Serapion Brethren.
 It was preceded and followed by a conversation among four fictionalized "Serapion Brethren" about its merits.
 It had the same chapter structure as the original, but Hoffmann's illustration was omitted.
 The Serapion Brethren was the name of a literary club that Hoffmann formed in 1818.